Fundamental limits on quantum cloning from the no-signalling principle: General scheme for states

-we can construct a remote identical state preparation protocol in which Bob can remotely prepare $(V\proj{\phi}V^\dagger)^{\otimes n}$ for Alice with a probability of at least $\frac{1-\epsilon}{1+\epsilon}$, where $V$ depends on Bob's choice of measurement and $\phi$ depends on Bob's measurement outcome. \end{lemma}
+{where $\rho_{\mathcal{W}}^n$ is defined in Eq.~\mbox{\eqref{eqn:def_rho_W}}}, there exists a remote identical state preparation protocol in which Bob remotely prepares $(V\proj{\phi}V^\dagger)^{\otimes n}$ for Alice with a probability of at least $\frac{1}{1+\epsilon}$, where $V$ depends on Bob's choice of measurement and $\phi$ depends on Bob's measurement outcome. \end{lemma}

-\begin{proof} The protocol remains the same except for the positive-operator valued measure Bob performs after the protocol succeeds and both party proceeds.
+\begin{proof} The protocol remains the same except for the positive-operator valued measure Bob performs after the protocol succeeds and both party proceed.
 We denote

+To clarify, $p_\res$ only represents a parameter for the convenience of writing rather than the probability to obtain $\res$.
+Taking the transpose of Eq.~\eqref{eqn:rq_approximate}, applying on each side $(L_{\B}^{-1})^\dagger$ from the left and $L_{\B}^{-1}$ from the right and substituting Eq.~\eqref{eqn:rho_eigen}, \eqref{eqn:P_eigen} and \eqref{eqn:L_eigen}, we obtain

-The positive operator-valued measure is replaced by $\phi\mapsto (1-p_{\res}) p_\phi (L_{\B}^{-1})^\dagger \left((V\proj{\phi} V^\dagger)^{\otimes n}\right)^{\intercal} L_{\B}^{-1}$ and $ \res \mapsto \tau_{\res,V}$.
-Here $\res$ and $\tau_{\res,V}$ correspond to a ``fake success'', as Alice does not obtain identical states but she is not aware of it if Bob does not communicate with her.
+The positive operator-valued measure is replaced by $\phi\mapsto (1-p_{\res}) p_\phi (L_{\B}^{-1})^\dagger \left((V\proj{\phi} V^\dagger)^{\otimes n}\right)^{\intercal} L_{\B}^{-1}$ and $ \res \mapsto p_{\res}\tau_{\res,V}$.
+Here $\res$ and $p_{\res}\tau_{\res,V}$ correspond to a ``fake success'', as Alice does not obtain identical states but she is not aware of it if Bob does not communicate with her.
 It is indeed a positive operator-valued measure on the subspace $P_{\B}$ projects onto for all $V\in\mathcal{V}$ because